 To be an accredited investor you must have a net worth of more than \$1 million excluding the value of your primary residence, or a current annual income of at least \$200,000 with the anticipation you'll earn at least that much next year.
-If you're married, that amount is increased to \$300,000.
+If you're married, you must have joint income of \$300,000.